Pasar al contenido principal

 CCRIF helps to mitigate the short-term cash flow problems small developing economies suffer after major natural disasters.
 CCRIF’s parametric insurance mechanism allows it to provide rapid payouts to help members finance their initial disaster response and maintain basic government functions after a catastrophic event.

-Since the inception of CCRIF in 2007, the Facility has made 60 payouts to 16 member governments on their tropical cyclone, earthquake and excess rainfall policies totalling approximately US$261.8 million.
-Also, CCRIF has made 23 payments totalling approximately US$2.6 million under member governments’ Aggregated Deductible Cover (ADC).
+Since the inception of CCRIF in 2007, the Facility has made 75 payouts to 21 member on their CCRIF policies totalling approximately US$359 million.
+Also, CCRIF has made 28 payments totalling approximately US$4 million under member governments’ Aggregated Deductible Cover (ADC) endorsement on their tropical cyclone or earthquake policies.

 The ADC is a new policy feature for tropical cyclone and earthquake policies introduced in the 2017/2018 policy year.
 The ADC was designed to be akin to a dedicated reserve fund providing a minimum payment for events that are objectively not sufficient to trigger a CCRIF policy, because the modelled loss is below the attachment point.